jonathancraddock/mootparadox_grav/pages/02.blog/catstycam-to-sheffield-pike/item.md

 I camped overnight at Gillside, just outside of Glenridding.

-Many years before, if memory serves, I also camped here with the Cadets.
+Many years before, if memory serves, I camped here with the Cadets.
 On that occasion we climbed Helvellyn, via Swirral Edge, and on our second day we climbed High Street.
 Today though, I was heading back to Helvellyn, again via Swirral Edge, but I wanted to climb Catstycam's northern ridge; that's from the Brown Cove side.

 ![catstycam-from-glenridding-valley](catstycam-from-glenridding-valley.jpg "catstycam-from-glenridding-valley")
 *Dramatic views of Catstycam from the Glenridding valley.*

-My camera lens went faulty somewhere along the route (some very odd blurring and lens-flaring) so the photos may be somewhat sporadic.
-Luckily I also took a few on my mobile.
+After an amazing day out, I was disappointed to find my camera lens went faulty somewhere along the route, resulting in some very odd blurring and lens-flaring.
+Most of the photos were unusable, but luckily I also took a few on my mobile.

 [View Full Screen](https://map.mootparadox.com/full/catstycam) | [GPX](https://map.mootparadox.com/gpx/catstycam)
 <p><iframe src="https://map.mootparadox.com/embed/catstycam" height="500" width="100%" style="border:none; margin-top:-1.2em;"></iframe></p>

-The route begins with a gentle climb along gravel tracks as far as the disused dam at Brown Cove.
-From here it becomes a rather steep climb.
+The route began with a gentle climb along gravel tracks as far as the disused dam at Brown Cove, although from there it became a rather steep climb.

+It will come as zero surprise to anyone who knows me to learn that I am not a natural early-riser!
+But, it was great to be out walking before 8am, and I will freely admit the only way I could manage that was by driving down the night before and camping at the start of the route.
+This was 2015, things may be different now, but at about £6 for a one-man tent pitch, you can barely get a day's car parking at that price.

 ![catstycam-north-ridge](catstycam-north-ridge.jpg "catstycam-north-ridge")
 *Steep, but fairly easy climbing on the north ridge of Catstycam.*

-From the summit you head towards Helvellyn via Swirral Edge.
-Lesser known than its "striding" opposite number, Swirral Edge is an enjoyable climb and leads you to the north side of Helvellyn's actual summit.
+From the summit I was heading towards Helvellyn via Swirral Edge.
+Lesser known than its "striding" opposite number, Swirral Edge is an enjoyable climb, and leads you slightly north of Helvellyn's actual summit.
+Neither route is difficult, but the consensus seems to be that in normal conditions (not winter) then Swirall Edge is easier and slightly less exposed than Striding Edge.

 ![swirral-edge-and-red-tarn](swirral-edge-and-red-tarn.jpg "swirral-edge-and-red-tarn")